jswais/Data-Science/BAIS 462/README.md

 This is my folder of assignments I worked on in Business Analytics 462 Programming in Analytics, as well as the final project.
+I learned API skills, Web Scraping, sentiment analysis, and further increased my abilities in R. I applied these skills in said assignments and final project.